berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 Even the "This might take a few minutes"-screen has been animatified.
 You can actually skip this part by CTRL-ALT-DEL key combo and start the taskmanager, this will start the explorer.exe and you'll know what happens...

 [![](/assets/img/Window_11_sneak_preview_img07_t.jpg)](/assets/img/Window_11_sneak_preview_img07.png){:target="_blank"}

+This always makes me think of the ["Impossible Mission" on the C-64](https://youtu.be/ivHFP3dJAkM?t=18).

 ### Windows 11 Activation